Natural vs. Synthetic Rubber vs Plastics: Top Differences and Why You Should Go Natural

 Both natural rubber and synthetic rubber are used abundantly, but they often have different applications and use cases.
 Let’s explore the differences between natural vs. synthetic rubber and why natural rubber may be the most ecologically healthy choice.

-Natural vs. Synthetic Rubber: Where Does It Come From?
+Natural vs. Synthetic Rubber vs Plastic: Where Does It Come From?

-Before we dig into the differences between natural and synthetic rubber, let’s look at what each one is and their different origins.
+Before we dig into the differences, let’s look at what each one is and their different origins.

 First, what is rubber made out of?
-Natural rubber comes from trees.
-Certain types of trees produce liquid latex within them, although the rubber tree is the primary source.
-Rubber manufacturers extract the latex from the trees, much the same way maple syrup manufacturers extract sap.
-They then put the latex through processes that remove excess water and stabilize it to make it into the firm rubber that we see in products.
+Natural rubber comes "from the tree".
+Certain types of trees and plants produce liquid latex within them, although the rubber tree is the primary source.
+Rubber producers (smallholders) extract the latex from the trees, much the same way maple syrup manufacturers extract sap.
+The latex goes through processes that remove excess water and stabilize it to make it into the firm rubber that we see in products.

 Where does synthetic rubber come from, then?
 In scientific terms, synthetic rubber is produced by turning monomers into specific polymers.
 Manufacturers typically start with petroleum and perform chemical processes and formulas that create synthetic rubber.
 Keep in mind that there are several types of synthetic rubber, so the manufacturing process varies.